-Closing costs, or settlement costs, are one-time expenses charged in connection with the purchase of a home and the origination of your loan.
+Closing costs, or settlement costs, are one-time expenses charged in connection with the purchase of a home and the origination of your home loan.
 They cover additional costs like loan origination fees, loan discount points, appraisal fees, title search fees, title insurance premiums, survey fees, transfer taxes, recording fees and credit report charges.
 Closing costs will be disclosed to you on your Loan Estimate Disclosure and Closing Disclosure.

 How much should I set aside?

-Closing costs on new construction and resale homes typically run between 3% and 5% of your home’s purchase price, which gives you a general idea of what to budget for even before receiving a Loan Estimate from your lender.
+Closing costs on new construction and resale homes typically run between 3% and 5% of the home’s purchase price, which gives you a general idea of how much to budget even before receiving a Loan Estimate from your lender.
 Your loan type, down payment amount and the state in which the home is located will all determine how much money you need to set aside for closing.